 Hadoop Distributed File System (HDFS) stores files across storage nodes in a Hadoop cluster.
-From a client perspective, DFS appears as a traditional hierarchical file system, supporting typical file management primitives, such as create, delete, move, rename, etc. In addition, HDFS supports a collection of special nodes: NameNode provides metadata services within HDFS, and the DataNode, which serves storage blocks for HDFS.
+From a client perspective, HDFS appears as a traditional hierarchical file system, supporting typical file management primitives, such as create, delete, move, rename, etc. In addition, HDFS supports a collection of special nodes: NameNode provides metadata services within HDFS, and the DataNode, which serves storage blocks for HDFS.

 MapReduce engine, which consists of JobTrackers and TaskTrackers.

-In this part of the project, you will:
+This part of the project has the same goals of Part I, and you are required to carry out the following tasks:

-Write a program to develop a master inverted index structure to index a collection of documents.
+Write a Hadoop program to develop a master inverted index structure to index a collection of documents.
 Each term in the inverted index is associated with a posting list, whereby each posting contains the identifier of the document and a counter of the number of times the term occurs in the document.

 Write a Hadoop program, tiny-Google, to search for a particular word in the index file and return the names of all chapters that contain this word.

-When possible, experiment with various techniques to optimize the map-reduce code or the Hadoop job configuration by varying the number of mappers and reducers, for example.
+Experiment with at least 2 techniques to optimize the map-reduce code or the Hadoop job configuration by varying the number of mappers and reducers, for example.

 Project Requirement